getify/You-Dont-Know-JS/get-started/ch2.md

 #### Class Inheritance

-Another aspect inherent to traditional "class oriented" design, though a bit less commonly used in JS, is "inheritance" (and "polymorphism").
+Another aspect inherent to traditional "class-oriented" design, though a bit less commonly used in JS, is "inheritance" (and "polymorphism").
 Consider:

 ```js
 class Publication {